openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 - The SnapVX snapshot name in OpenStack Cinder is SnapshotManaged.

-After the process of unmanaging the SnapVX snapshot in Cinder, the snapshot on the VMAX backend will have the ``OS-`` prefix removed to indicate it is no longer OpenStack managed.
-In the example above, the snapshot after unmanaging from OpenStack will be named ``VMAXSnapshot`` on the storage backend.
+After the process of unmanaging the SnapVX snapshot in Cinder, the snapshot on the PowerMax backend will have the ``OS-`` prefix removed to indicate it is no longer OpenStack managed.
+In the example above, the snapshot after unmanaging from OpenStack will be named ``PowerMaxSnapshot`` on the storage backend.

 List manageable volumes and snapshots
 -------------------------------------